FreddieGilbraith/ingrates/NOTES.md

+## Generators Vs Functions

+Pro Generator:

+- smaller code size
+- nice to find a use for them
+- minimal syntax
+- works natively with native iterators
+- can construct startup state inline

+Pro Functions:

+- Makes supervision much easier (possible at all?) to handle
+- Functions are pure
+- No new syntax to learn
+- Managing state inside the system and passing it in reduces duplication
+  - possibly opens the way to offloaded actors?

+Solved by neither:

+- The registration problem for realizers, might just have to bite the bullet on this one..?

+I'd have to pick one or the other, as Functions wouldn't contain state in their wrappers, instead the system would contain the state

 ## External Buffer

 If, instead of immediatly pushing messages into the itterator, we instead kept them in a queue outside it, and stored the actor iterator in a double buffered variable, we could potench handle crashes inside the actor in a cleaner way